Darkness Is My Friend

 Harry still had the mouse so he focused on the area and enlarged the picture.
-A now familiar was looking right at me when I took that picture.
+A now-familiar face was looking right at me when I took that picture.
 I never even noticed when I was taking the pictures nor developing them.
-The little bitty almost vampire I figured must be the long dead Tiffany.
+The little bitty almost-vampire I figured must be the long dead Tiffany.
 She definitely looked like a Tiffany.
 But the one that Jasmine had found in my shot was a complete surprise to us all.

 "What the hell is Kirk Grady doing there?"
 Harry finally had to ask.
-The picture was well framed now that Harry had sharpened the focus and cropped in on the figure Jasmine had spotted in the darkness.
-I hadn't known who Kirk was at the time so I was clueless that he had ever seen me.
+The picture was well-framed now that Harry had sharpened the focus and cropped in on the figure Jasmine had spotted in the darkness.
+I hadn't known who Kirk was at the time, so I had been clueless that he had ever seen me.
 Both Morgan and Harry had their jaws gaping and Jasmine nodded.

 "You said his name was Kirk?"
 She was very curious about Kirk.
 I guess Morgan had never formally introduced her to him.

 "Wait a minute, my dear, why do you ask it that way?"
 Morgan was looking even more upset than Harry, if it was even possible.
 Harry looked like he had swallowed something under-cooked and still wiggling.
 But then hadn't we all at some point?
 Oh, maybe that is just vampires.
 Hungers do the strangest things to us vampires.